-To provide for the independence of the internal audit activity, its personnel report to the University’s Director, who reports functionally to the Board through the System Director of Internal Audit and administratively to the President of the University.
+To provide for the independence of the internal audit activity, its personnel report to the University’s Director of Internal Audit, who reports functionally to the Board of Supervisors through the System Director of Internal and External Audit and administratively to the President of the University.
 In performing their work, the Director and other internal audit staff members have no direct authority over, nor responsibility for, any of the activities reviewed.
 Internal auditors will not develop and install procedures, prepare or approve records, make management decisions, or engage in any other activity, which could be construed to compromise their independence.
-Therefore, internal audit reviews and appraisals do not in any way substitute for nor relieve other persons in the University of the responsibilities assigned to them.
+Therefore, internal audit engagements do not in any way substitute for nor relieve other persons in the University of the responsibilities assigned to them.
 Staff of the internal audit activity shall be objective and maintain an independent mental attitude in performing engagements.

-The Director in the discharge of his/her duties shall be accountable to management to:
+The Director in the discharge of his/her duties shall be accountable to the President to:

 - Assess the adequacy and effectiveness of the University’s processes for controlling its activities and managing its risks in the areas set forth under the mission and scope of work.